Chavez to launch Venezuela candidacy in person

 Since his recurrence of cancer in February, Chavez has seldom been seen in public, preferring to communicate in phone calls to state media or via Twitter.

-After three operations to remove two cancerous tumours, the socialist president says he is recovering but there are constant rumours that he has a life-threatening condition.
+After three operations to remove two cancerous tumors, the socialist president says he is recovering but there are constant rumors that he has a life-threatening condition.

-That fuelled speculation over how Chavez would register his candidacy - traditionally a tumultuous public show - while not exposing himself to impressions of physical weakness.
+That fueled speculation over how Chavez would register his candidacy - traditionally a tumultuous public show - while not exposing himself to impressions of physical weakness.

-"How many kilometres is Chavez going to walk?
+"How many kilometers is Chavez going to walk?
 Let's leave that to the candidate.
 Remember he's a parachutist, maybe he'll jump from a parachute!" joked Rodriguez.

 Capriles held a rally on Wednesday to hand over the running of Miranda state while he focuses on his presidential tilt.